 - Split Items Up – Split tent components up when backpacking with a partner.
 For example, one of you carries the tent body while the other carries the poles and rainfly.

 Plan Your Route

 You can’t go on a backpacking trip without first planning a route.
-Here are the most important factors to consider to pick the best route for your next trip:

 - Skill Level – Select a route that matches your skill level.
 Beginners should go on a short overnight trip first before embarking on a long multi-night expedition.

 - Trail Type – Your choices include a loop trail, out-and-back trail, or point-to-point trail.
 I personally prefer a loop trail when possible as you see the largest variety of scenery.

 - Trail Distance – As mentioned above, beginners should start small.
 3 to 10 miles per day is a good average for most in-shape hikers.
 Depending on the terrain, fewer miles is often wise, especially when encountering serious elevation gain.